Logo

 The numbers, in context

-Why approximate?
 Returns vary slightly depending on currency and taxes on distributions.
-Minor differences, but worth being honest about.
 We'll update these numbers quarterly.

-If you already invest — or plan to invest — in a broadly diversified world equity index, we invite you to follow along, one company at a time.
-At the top of every edition, we'll show the long-term annualized returns as a reminder of what we're here for: the long term, and the conviction to stay the course.
+At the top of every edition, we show these long-term returns as a reminder of what we're here for: the long term, and the conviction to stay the course.

 Quick Links